- What Does an Architect Do?

 - Misuse of Title

-The RIAI and the Editorial Board of Architecture Ireland present the seventh edition of the RIAI & Architecture Ireland Student Writing Prize 2020.
-The competition is sponsored By Cedral.
-Cedral supports the RIAI’s aims for the RIAI & Architecture Ireland Student Writing Prize 2020 and with their support a prize fund is available for this prize.
+The RIAI and the Editorial Board of Architecture Ireland present the eighth edition of the RIAI & Architecture Ireland Student Writing Prize 2022.

 This prize is free to enter.